 - Set up your Opening Balance Sheet (Eröffnungsbilanz).

 - This is where finding a good tax adviser is important.
-Don’t even think about DIY, you might get in trouble with the Finanzamt.
-We can connect you with a professional that’ll keep you in the clear.
+Don’t even think about DIY, you might get in trouble with the tax office.
+We can connect you with a professional who’ll keep you in the clear.
 Trust us: You don’t want to mess with the Finanzamt!

 NB.
-Bookkeeping can make a lot of small-time entrepreneurs come undone.
+Bookkeeping can make small-time entrepreneurs come undone.
 Without accurate bookkeeping, you can find yourself in hot water when it comes to publishing your Jahresabschluss and operating your business in general.
 We’ve seen one too many founders paying accountants a lot of money to do a clean up job a year operating.

 - Set up a payroll accounting system